David E. DeVoid, MD

 In my time off I enjoy spending time with family and friends.
-I have two wonderful children, Shannon age 24 and Christopher age 20 who live in the area.
+I have two wonderful children, Shannon and Christopher, who live in the area.
 We enjoy horseback riding, white-water rafting, and time on the water together.
 For relaxation I am an avid billiards player and enjoy bowling and playing cards.

 -Baylor College of Medicine, Houston, TX

 -Intership and Residency, Wilford Hall USAF Medical Center, San Antonio, TX